Effective learning is accompanied by high dimensional and efficient representations of neural activity: Results

 We apply this method to the evoked neural responses of participants learning the value of twelve arbitrary computer-generated shapes (see Fig. \ref{fig:expt}a; \cite{doi:10.1162/NETN_a_00021}).
 Each shape was assigned a distinct and fixed monetary value.
-During learning trials, participants were shown a pair of shapes simultaneously and asked to select which shape had the higher value, after which they received feedback based on their response (see Fig. \ref{fig:expt}b).
-There were three such learning sessions per day across four days (see Fig. \ref{fig:expt}c), as well as additional sessions where retention was assessed by having subjects judge the value of individual shapes (see Methods).
-We focus on these latter value judgment sessions conducted at the end of each day, where stimuli were presented singly and hence we can isolate the neural responses to each shape.
-As the sessions progressed, each subject more accurately identified and categorized the value of the shapes presented; by the conclusion of the second day of practice, all subjects reached a generally high level of performance (see Fig. \ref{fig:expt}c).
-We observe greatest individual variability in performance at the end of the first day, and therefore use this response accuracy from the value judgement session as a metric for the learning speed of participants.
+During the learning phase, participants were shown a pair of shapes simultaneously and asked to select which shape had the higher value, after which they received feedback based on their response (see Fig. \ref{fig:expt}b).
+This portion of the experiment was followed by a value judgement task, where participants were shown individual shapes and asked to indicate if the shape was one of the six least or one of the six most valuable shapes (see Methods).
+The learning phases and the value judgement task were repeated daily for four days (see Fig. \ref{fig:expt}c).
+As the sessions progressed, subjects improved in their abilities to select the shape with the higher expected value.
+By the conclusion of the second day of practice, all subjects reached a generally high level of performance (see Fig. \ref{fig:expt}c).
+To best distinguish individual differences in performance, we sought to identify the response accuracy from the value judgement session with the greatest individual variability, which provided a statistically rigorous metric and guided our subsequent analysis \cite{Cunningham2014}.
+We observed such greatest individual variability at the end of the first day, and we refer to this metric as the learning speed of participants.